sunnyaws1984/rag/README.md

 Chunk 1: "Hello world!
 This is "
 Chunk 2: " is a test of the Recu"   <- last 4 chars including spaces from Chunk 1 (" is ") appear here

+## This is the Process of creating Embeddings.

+PDF Text
+   ↓
+Text Chunks
+   ↓
+HuggingFaceEmbeddings
+   ↓
+384-dimensional vectors
+   ↓
+FAISS index (fast similarity search)